Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 To initiate the NCAT process for resolving a building dispute, the aggrieved party must follow these steps:

-- Lodge the Application: Submit the completed application form, along with any supporting documents and the required application fee, to NCAT either in person, by post, or online.
+2. Lodge the Application: Submit the completed application form, along with any supporting documents and the required application fee (which varies based on claim value), to NCAT either in person, by post, or through the online portal for faster processing.

 In conclusion, understanding NCAT's jurisdiction and application process is essential for parties involved in building disputes in NSW.
 By being informed of the tribunal's jurisdictional boundaries and the steps required to lodge an application, you can better navigate the dispute resolution process and seek a fair and efficient outcome.